-To acknowledge the limitations of our evaluation, we use the classification of threats of validity of [56, 68], which distinguishes four aspects of validity.
+To acknowledge the limitations of our evaluation, we use the classification of threats of validity of [52], [53], which distinguishes four aspects of validity.

-Construct Validity: Our evaluation uses three measures to minimize this risk: precision, recall, and F-measure, which are widely accepted in the software engineering research community [57].
+Construct Validity: Our evaluation uses three measures to minimize this risk: precision, recall, and F-measure, which are widely accepted in the software engineering research community [17].

 Internal Validity: We used an oracle (obtained from our industrial partner, which is considered the ground truth) where the expected solution was known beforehand.
-By doing so, we were able to evaluate the different criteria for Manuscript submitted to ACM the selection of participants for collaboration in TLR, BL, and FL and to compute the recall, precision, and F-measure.
-781 782 Another threat of this type is poor parameter settings.
-In this paper, we used values that are commonly used in the 783 Model Fragment Retrieval literature [44, 46].
-For the number of relevant documents and terms used to expand the 784 query, we used the values of 3 and 10, respectively, as recommended in the literature [9, 44, 46].
-As suggested by Arcuri 785 786 and Fraser [5], default values are good enough to measure the performance.
-However, at this stage, we do not know 787 how using different values would impact the results.
-788
+By doing so, we were able to evaluate the different criteria for the selection of participants for collaboration in TLR, BL, and FL and to compute the recall, precision, and F-measure.
+Another threat of this type is poor parameter settings.
+In this paper, we used values that are commonly used in the Model Fragment Retrieval literature [15], [16].
+For the number of relevant documents and terms used to expand the query, we used the values of 3 and 10, respectively, as recommended in the literature [15], [16], [37].
+As suggested by Arcuri and Fraser [41], default values are good enough to measure the performance.
+However, at this stage, we do not know how using different values would impact the results.

-External Validity: To mitigate this threat, our work has been designed not only to be applied to the domain 789 of the industrial partner but also to different domains.
-The requisites to apply our work are that the set of models 790 where requirement, bugs, or features have to be located must conform to MOF (the OMG metalanguage for defining 792 modeling languages), the queries must be provided as a textual description in natural language, and the engineers' 793 input information must be provided (owner team, self-rated confidence, and latest modification).
-We think that natural 794 language queries and MOF-based models would apply in a wide variety of model driven engineering scenarios.
-795
+External Validity: To mitigate this threat, our work has been designed not only to be applied to the domain of the industrial partner but also to different domains.
+The requisites to apply our work are that the set of models where requirement, bugs, or features have to be located must conform to MOF (the OMG metalanguage for defining modeling languages), the queries must be provided as a textual description in natural language, and the engineers' input information must be provided (owner team, self-rated confidence, and latest modification).
+We think that natural language queries and MOF-based models would apply in a wide variety of model driven engineering scenarios.

-796 As occurs in other works [26, 44, 63], the results depend on the quality of the queries.
-It is also worth noting that the 797 language used for the textual elements of the models and the feature descriptions in the query provided must be the 798 same.
+As occurs in other works [54], [55], [16], the results depend on the quality of the queries.
+It is also worth noting that the language used for the textual elements of the models and the feature descriptions in the query provided must be the same.
 This language is specific to each domain.

-Hence, even though our approach can be applied to locate requirements, 799 bugs, and features on MOF-based models from different domains, our approach should be applied to other domains 800 801 before assuring its generalization.
+Hence, even though our approach can be applied to locate requirements, bugs, and features on MOF-based models from different domains, our approach should be applied to other domains before assuring its generalization.
 Reliability: To reduce this threat, even though the industrial partner provided the input information (the requirement, bug and feature descriptions, engineers' input information, and the product models) they were not involved in this research.

-10 RELATED WORK 807
+10 RELATED WORK

-Previous works spent their efforts on improving the systems that could boost an individual's search effectiveness by 809 addressing collaborative information retrieval [60, 69].
-Yue et al. [69] developed a web search system to investigate 810 factors that influence query reformulation in the context of explicit Collaborative Information Retrieval based on user 812 analysis of human subjects.
-Query reformulation can be automatically performed to add terms that are either similar 813 or related to a user query [59].
-Most existing research is focused on query expansion by finding terms in relevant 814 documents such as source code and Internet sites [8, 26, 35, 41, 51, 52, 61, 67].
-Sirres et al. [61] propose a technique for 815 finding relevant code using free-form query terms from internet sites such as O&A posts from Stack Overflow.
-Hill et 816 al. [26] extract possible query expansion terms from the code using word context.
-Cao et al. [8] propose an automated query reformulation approach for efficient search using query logs provided by Stack Overflow.
+Previous works spent their efforts on improving the systems that could boost an individual's search effectiveness by addressing collaborative information retrieval [56], [57].
+Yue et al. [57] developed a web search system to investigate factors that influence query reformulation in the context of explicit Collaborative Information Retrieval based on user analysis of human subjects.
+Query reformulation can be automatically performed to add terms that are either similar or related to a user query [58].
+Most existing research is focused on query expansion by finding terms in relevant documents such as source code and Internet sites [2], [59], [3], [4], [60], [5], [6], [55].
+Sirres et al. [59] propose a technique for finding relevant code using free-form query terms from internet sites such as Q&A posts from Stack Overflow.
+Hill et al. [55] extract possible query expansion terms from the code using word context.
+Cao et al. [2] propose an automated query reformulation approach for efficient search using query logs provided by Stack Overflow.